Webby980/in-60-seconds/PITCHME.md

 - Now more widely used in the Kotlin community
 - Plenty of features
 - E.g. Easy mocking of private functions, constructor mocking, coroutine mocking etc
-- Which would potentially be useful for new work
 @ulend
 @snapend